uvapl/terra/static/wasm/c_cpp/README.md

-This directory includes files from the [wasm-clang](https://github.com/binji/wasm-clang), which is licensed under the [Apache License 2.0](./LICENSE.wasm-clang).
+All files in this directory belong to [wasm-clang](https://github.com/binji/wasm-clang), which is licensed under the [Apache License 2.0](./LICENSE.wasm-clang).